JPMorgan's complete guide to everything happening in Australian and global markets

-But more broadly there have been signs that the global economy is building strength.
-There are tentative signs of inflationary pressure and global manufacturing has been gathering pace.
+Australia is also set for an interesting year, following the surprise negative quarter of growth late in the second half of 2016, a recent surge in commodity export prices, and continuing questions over the property market and the potential impact of a downturn in that sector.

-Australian stocks performed well through the March quarter, but there is mounting concern about household debt levels, property prices, a lacklustre jobs market and a low inflation outlook.
+A whole bunch of risks from 2016 of course carry over into 2017, from currency and debt worries in China to lacklustre growth in the US and Europe.

-JPMorgan provides a quarterly guide to help make sense of all these, and a whole lot more as we head into the final quarter of the financial year.
+JPMorgan provides a guide to make sense of all these, and a whole lot more as we travel through the first quarter of 2017.
 The presentation looks in detail at some of the key economic indicators for Australia before looking at the global picture.

 Thanks to JPMorgan Asset Management for giving us permission to feature this presentation.